matthias-reis/carda-gatsby/content/articles/2021/11/closet-disco-queen-maudits-saar-en.md

 ---
 date: 2021-11-19T15:32:37.306Z
-slug: closet-disco-queen-maudits-saar-en
 typeName: Review
 title: Closet Disco Queen, Maudits & SaaR
 subTitle: Three records for the weekend
 seoTitle: Closet Disco Queen, Maudits & SaaR – records for the weekend
 description: For a relaxed weekend, I have three quick music tips from Klonosphere Records for you.
 They come from Closet Disco Queen, Maudits and SaaR.
 All three bands have recently released new records.
 excerpt: For a relaxed weekend, I have three quick music tips for you today – Klonosphere Records dropped me a line and send them over.
 They come from Closet Disco Queen, Maudits and SaaR.
 All three bands have recently released new records.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/musik-wochenende-jpg-imagine-080808_625b52_1024_768/640.webp
 copyrigt: Closet Disco Queen, SaaR, Maudits
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/musik-wochenende-fb-1-png-imagine-080808_5c5750_1200_628/640.webp